mbiardzka/KPI_library/README.md

 6. Now visit your site at: youGitHubName.github.io/KPIlibrary.
 It should work just fine!

 ## Setting database
-1. If you have already found and created your own database, please go to file "SQL - setting database.txt" for further instructions what SQL queries you should use to create tables.
+1. Set an account on any popular site offering data storage.
+Create a database and table inside it with the following SQL code:

+CREATE DATABASE database_name;
+CREATE TABLE KPIdata
+(
+searchbar varchar(100)
+category_field varchar(255),
+subcategory_field varchar(255),
+threshold_field varchar(255),
+figure_field varchar(255),
+price_field varchar(255),
+view_field varchar(255)
+);

+2. Now populate the table with some initial values:

+INSERT INTO KPIdata (searchbar, category_field, subcategory_field, .../here the rest of the tables/) VALUES (abc, abc, abc, ..../and so on/);

-2. Go to your forked repository and open the file "js/click.php"  and in the line 2 of code make relevant changes of database credentials (you'll find instructions in the respective file).
+3. Go to your forked repository and open the file "js/click.php"  and in the line 2 of code make relevant changes of database credentials (you'll find instructions in the respective file).
-3. Now it should work just fine - try to search something in KPI library and check if the results are stored in the database.
+4. Now it should work just fine - try to search something in KPI library and check if the results are stored in the database.

 ## Other
 In index.html file there is a script (on lines 24-36) which introduces and executes password to the library.
 Right now, the password is set as "abc", which is not the safest one:) The script (i.e. password) might be changed or deleted.